 Should You Wear A Baselayer?

-Last year I got to try out the Primo Warm Seamless Tee base layer from Salomon which I used for Red Bull Timelaps and also tested out while running.
+A couple years I got to try out the Primo Warm Seamless Tee base layer from Salomon which I used for Red Bull Timelaps and also tested out while running.
 The UnderArmour Women’s ColdGear Armour Long Sleeve came recommended by Alexa for when it’s really cold.
 Now looking at this one, it could be the one I actually have!

 Merino wool always comes highly recommended as a good base layer material, however, if you sweat a lot, the merino wool will hold onto your sweat and result in making you feel colder rather than warmer.